jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/operations-builtin.rst

 The operations on ``Double`` have to be ``static`` methods, since we can't very well open up ``java.lang.Double`` and add them there!
-Therefore we create new class in which ``static`` methods define the operations for *all* accepted implementations.
+Therefore we create new class in which ``static`` methods define the operations for *all* adopted implementations.

-The canonical implementation class will specify, during initialisation, the Java classes that are the accepted implementations, and the name of this extra class defining the methods.
+The canonical implementation class will specify, during initialisation, the Java classes that are the adopted implementations, and the name of this extra class defining the methods.
 The canonical class now begins something like this: